firstlast20200202/leetcode/README.md

 116 117 111 236

-day 17 and 18: didnt do them
+day 17 and 18 and 22: didnt do them

 didnt do 450